-The Member States have the responsibility to compile trade statistics in line with the established rules and send them to Eurostat within the legal deadlines.
+The EU Member States have the responsibility to compile European trade in goods statistics in line with the established rules and send them to Eurostat within the legal deadlines.
 The national authority responsible for ITGS in Member States is usually the national statistical institute, but in some Member States it may involve customs authorities and, for Belgium, even the National Bank.
 In practice, the division of responsibilities for collecting, processing and publishing trade data may be quite complex and vary from one Member State to another.